 Moreton Bay is the envy of many, with its stunning seaside suburbs and rolling green hinterland.
 Providing capital-city convenience without capital-city costs, the region offers affordable housing, including family homes, apartments close to public transport and shops, and stunning homes on rural acreage.

 With direct access to three major arterial road networks, two international airports and an extensive freight rail network, Logan City is perfectly situated to access domestic and global markets.
-Logan is one of Australia’s largest and fastest growing cities, with a 2015 population of approximately 300,000 or 6.4% of Queensland’s population.
+Logan is one of Australia’s largest and fastest growing cities, with a 2016 population of nearly 314,000 or 6.4% of Queensland’s population.
 A quarter of all Logan residents were born overseas, making the region a hub of multicultural diversity, with 217 different cultural backgrounds represented.
-Logan is also a very young city, with approximately 50% of residents aged 30 or younger.
+Logan is also a very young city, with over 40% of residents aged 30 or younger.

 Logan has a diverse economic base.
 Top sectors are manufacturing, rental, hiring and real estate services, construction, retail, and wholesale trade.
 Emerging industries include transport and logistics, food manufacturing and processing, health care, and education and training.
 Given its central geographic location and available young workforce, Logan is ideally placed for continued growth.

-For adventurous types, Logan boasts access to indoor rock climbing, cable skiing, Porsche test-driving and go-kart racing.
-For those who prefer a quieter style of relaxation, you can take a guided tour through a Buddhist temple or attend one of the regular cultural ceremonies or festivals that are synonymous with the area.
+For adventurous types, Logan boasts access to thrilling Mountain Bike Trails, wakeboarding and go-kart racing.
+For those who prefer a quieter style of relaxation, you can take a guided tour through a Zen Buddhist temple or enjoy the blissful ancient art of tea.
+Attend one of the regular cultural ceremonies or festivals that are synonymous with the area.